devbyjonah/devbyjonah/README.md

   Hello!
 I'm Jonah, a software engineer from Sacramento, California.
 </h1>

-<p>- I am always looking to connect with more developers and collaborate on all kinds of projects.
-If you are interested in working together or just want to talk about code, feel free to reach out at anytime using the links to my socials below. </p>
+<p>- If you are interested in working together or just want to talk about code, reach out at anytime using the links to my socials below.
+I am always looking to connect/collaborate with more developers.
+Currently, I work as a code instructor for students 5th-12th grade at </p>
-<p>- I do most of my work in Javascript, Python, CSS, and HTML, and I'm currently learning React and Node full time.
+<p>- I do most of my work in Javascript, utilizing the MERN stack to build full stack web applications; however, I also have experience building and teaching with Python and the Flask framework.
 You can check out some of my recent work on <a href="https://devbyjonah.netlify.app">my portfolio</a> as well as here on Github!</p>
-<p>- Looking for some quick tips?
-I push new solutions to my Codewars repository daily, with extensive documentation and notes on best practices.</p>
+<p>- I'll be pushing new solutions to my Codewars repository on a daily basis, with additional documentation and notes on best practices.</p>
-<p>- A fun fact about me is that I've played piano and lots of percussion instruments for over a decade.
-I'm particulary interested in any projects that incorporate my two passions of music and software development.</p>

 <div align="center">
   <img width="300px" src="https://www.codewars.com/users/devbyjonah/badges/large" alt="khanhtranngoccva's Codewars stats">